marketamachova/PhysioTrails/README.md

 **Installation**

-1. Clone this repo
-2. Connect the Android device to your computer and make sure it is switched on
+1. Navigate to Releases page and download the _physioTrails_mobile.apk_
-3. Open Android File Transfer and drag and drop the *PhysioTrails-mobile.apk* from the *ApplicationExports* folder into the Android File Transfer window
+2. Open Android File Transfer and drag and drop the *PhysioTrails-mobile.apk* from the *ApplicationExports* folder into the Android File Transfer window
-4. Navigate to Settings/Storage/Explore in the Android device
+3. Navigate to Settings/Storage/Explore in the Android device
-5. Open the PhysioTrails application package and choose Install
+4. Open the PhysioTrails application package and choose Install
-6. Open the PhysioTrails application
+5. Open the PhysioTrails application

  > For a more complex installation manual, please see the Appendix B in the thesis' text.